VArdulov/vardulov.github.io/_posts/2021-02-07-lkis-in-pytorch.md

 learn the rule invariant representation of $$A = (g_1 \cdot g_0^{\dagger})(g_0)$$ which abides to the $$g_1 = A g_0$$
 logic, ergo the invariant subspace angle.

-I also spent some time this weekend contemplating how this might be extended to incorporate the controll signal, and I think it's pretty straight-forward to expect a small update on that in the near future.
+I also spent some time this weekend contemplating how this might be extended to incorporate the control signal, and I think it's pretty straight-forward to expect a small update on that in the near future.
 That will hopefully be more accessible than the original paper on this approach.